bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson1.md

 ## Step-by-Step Instructional Procedures
 1. **Introduction (5 minutes)**:
-   - **Objective**: Introduce independence and engage interest.
+   - **Objective**: Introduce the story of Atanasio Tzul and Lucas Aguilar and engage interest.
    - **Procedure**:
-     - Recap Unit 4: “The Spanish ruled Guatemala for a long time.
-Today, we’ll see how it became free!”
+     - Recap Unit 4: "We learned that the Spanish ruled Guatemala for a long time and made the indigenous people pay taxes.
+Today, we'll learn about two men who refused to collect taxes for the Spanish.
+Their names were Atanasio Tzul and Lucas Aguilar.
+Let's hear their story"
-     - Say, “Guatemala got its freedom in 1821.
-Let’s hear a story, look at a picture, listen to music, write, and draw!”
-     - Ask, “What does being free mean to you?” to spark discussion (e.g., “Doing what you want”).
 2. **Main Activity (35 minutes)**:
-   - **Objective**: Explore independence through storytelling, picture study, composer study, dictation, and drawing.
+   - **Objective**: Explore the story of Tzul and Aguilar through storytelling, picture study, composer study, dictation, and drawing.
    - **Procedure**:
-     - **Storytelling (10 minutes)**: Read a 5-10 minute excerpt from *Central America* (e.g., 1821 events) or *Guatemala ABCs* (e.g., historical overview).
-Show optional flag images to enhance visuals.
-Ask, “What did people do when they got free?”
-(Expect answers like “They celebrated” or “They cheered”).
+     - **Storytelling (10 minutes)**: Read the [story of Atanasio Tzul and Lucas Aguilar](resources/Atanasio_Tzul_and_Lucas_Aguilar.md).
+Show the [statue of Atanasio Tzul in Totonicapan](https://duckduckgo.com/?q=atanasio+tzul+estatua&t=brave&iar=images&iai=https%3A%2F%2Fmayatecum.com%2Fwp-content%2Fuploads%2F2022%2F09%2F126901795_1532460066955364_6189067816083581640_n.jpg) to help visualize the character.
+Ask, "Why do you think Tzul and Aguilar decided to stand up for their people?"
-     - **Picture Study (5 minutes)**: Show the independence painting image.
-Say, “Look at this picture for 2 minutes.
-Notice the people and colors.”
-After 2 minutes, cover it and ask, “What did you see?
-What colors or things stood out?”
-Then, uncover and discuss: “What are these people doing?
-Does it look happy?”
-(Expect observations like “They’re waving flags”).
+     - **Picture Study (5 minutes)**: Show the image of the [cofradía](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgvTb13ADIZDUn6Ef0dMxKmCxoBLo3EYvpFGfIfW3cYN2Qiuo_1bBKYUGAD1d-ti8nET2Whkq67Z0aa9w1jZzlbXaQc9En5U9RlIYR6G0bLHJgGyLxjRHl6nXJZmEr5BwmdnXD34Suuentw/s1600/Solola+-+San+Jorge+La+Laguna+Cofradia.jpg).
+Say, "This is a cofradía, a traditional religious brotherhood in Guatemala.
+Lucas Aguilar was a member of a cofradía like this one.
+Look at this picture for 2 minutes.
+Notice the clothing, the candles, and the religious items they're carrying."
+After 2 minutes, cover it and ask, "What did you notice about this cofradía?
+What do you think their role was in the community?"
+Then, uncover and discuss: "How do you think being part of a cofradía helped Lucas Aguilar lead his people?"
+(Expect observations about the religious and community aspects of the cofradía).
      - **Composer Study (5 minutes)**:
-      - **Objective**: Connect the independence theme with a culturally significant Guatemalan piece.
+      - **Objective**: Connect the story with traditional Guatemalan music that reflects the historical period of resistance.
       - **Procedure**:
-        - Say, “Let’s listen to ‘Chichicastenango’ by Paco Pérez, a lively marimba song that celebrates Guatemala’s spirit, like when we became free!”
-        - Play a 2–3 minute instrumental marimba version of “Chichicastenango” (sourced from YouTube, e.g., search “Chichicastenango Paco Pérez marimba,” such as the 2:50 version by ChichiMarimba at https://www.youtube.com/watch?v=5rO60jXDHUc).
-Ensure clear audio in a calm setting.[](https://www.youtube.com/watch?v=NBeHyQ0jXgY)
-        - After listening, ask, “Does this music sound happy or proud?
-How might people have felt playing it when Guatemala became free?”
-(Expect responses like “It’s happy” or “It makes me want to dance”).
+        - Say, "Let's listen to 'The Conquista,' a traditional Guatemalan marimba piece from this time in history.
+This music helps us understand the feelings and experiences of people during Tzul and Aguilar's time."
+        - Play a 2-3 minute segment of [The Conquista](https://www.youtube.com/watch?v=pAIVBOmS5lY).
+        - After listening, ask, "How does this music make you feel?
+What do you think the musicians wanted to express about this time in history?"
+(Possible responses: "It sounds serious" or "It makes me think of important events").
      - **Dictation (5 minutes)**:
-       - **Objective**: Practice spelling and reinforce historical content.
+       - **Objective**: Practice spelling and reinforce the story's key figures.
        - **Procedure**:
-         - Say, “Let’s write a sentence about when Guatemala got free.”
+         - Say, "Let's write a sentence about the brave leaders we learned about today."
-         - Dictate the sentence: "Guatemala became free in 1821."
-(English) or "Guatemala se liberó en 1821."
+         - Dictate the sentence: "Atanasio Tzul and Lucas Aguilar led their people against unfair taxes."
+(English) or "Atanasio Tzul y Lucas Aguilar guiaron a su pueblo contra impuestos injustos."
 (Spanish).
-         - Read it slowly, repeating each word as needed (e.g., “Gua-te-ma-la”), while the student writes it in their notebook or on paper.
+         - Read it slowly, repeating each word as needed (e.g., "A-ta-na-sio Tzul"), while the student writes it in their notebook or on paper.
-         - Check their spelling gently and praise effort (e.g., “You wrote ‘free’ perfectly—great job!”).
+         - Check their spelling gently and praise effort (e.g., "You wrote 'brave' perfectly—great job!").
      - **Drawing (10 minutes)**: Provide paper and crayons.
-Guide the student: “Draw a scene of independence—like people celebrating with flags or music.”
-Suggest colors from the painting or music’s mood (e.g., “Use bright colors like the marimba sounds”).
+Guide the student: "Draw a scene from the story we read about Atanasio Tzul and Lucas Aguilar.
 3. **Narration (10 minutes)**:
    - **Objective**: Reinforce learning through retelling.
    - **Procedure**:
-     - Prompt, “What happened when Guatemala got free?” or “Tell me about your drawing, the picture, or the music.”
+     - Prompt, "Can you tell me about Atanasio Tzul and Lucas Aguilar?" or "Tell me about your drawing and what's happening in it."
-     - Encourage simple sentences (e.g., “They played music and danced”).
-Note a key phrase (e.g., “Guatemala got free in 1821”) for the portfolio.
+     - Encourage simple sentences (e.g., "They helped their people" or "They didn't like the unfair taxes").
+Note a key phrase (e.g., "Tzul and Aguilar were brave leaders") for the portfolio.
-     - Listen patiently, offering prompts if needed (e.g., “What did the music sound like?”).
+     - Listen patiently, offering prompts if needed (e.g., "What did they do when the taxes were unfair?").
 4. **Closing (5 minutes)**:
    - **Objective**: Summarize the lesson and preview the next one.
    - **Procedure**:
-     - Say, “Guatemala became its own country in 1821, free from Spain, with celebrations and music!”
-     - Preview, “Next, we’ll meet a hero who helped after freedom!”
+     - Say, "Today we learned about Atanasio Tzul and Lucas Aguilar were leaders that stood up for their people against unfair taxes.
+Their story is an important part of Guatemala's history."
+     - Preview, "Next time, we'll learn more about what happened in Guatemala's journey to becoming an independent country!"
-     - Add a flag, person, or musical note sketch to the timeline’s Independence section with the student.
+     - Add a drawing of Tzul and Aguilar or a symbol of leadership to the timeline's Independence section with the student.

 ## Activities and Assessments
 - **Activities**:
-  - **Storytelling (10 minutes)**: Listening to a living book excerpt to learn about Guatemala’s independence.
+  - **Storytelling (10 minutes)**: Listening to a living book excerpt to learn about Atanasio Tzul and Lucas Aguilar.
-  - **Picture Study (5 minutes)**: Observing and discussing an independence painting to appreciate the event visually.
+  - **Picture Study (5 minutes)**: Observing and discussing images of indigenous leaders to appreciate their role visually.
-  - **Composer Study (5 minutes)**: Listening to a marimba piece to experience the era’s cultural expression.
+  - **Composer Study (5 minutes)**: Listening to traditional Guatemalan music to deepen historical understanding through auditory arts.
+  - **Dictation (5 minutes)**: Writing a sentence to practice spelling and reinforce the story's key figures.
+  - **Drawing (10 minutes)**: Creating a scene from the story to visualize this historical event creatively.
   - **Dictation (5 minutes)**: Writing a sentence to practice spelling and reinforce the historical narrative.
   - **Drawing (10 minutes)**: Creating an independence scene to visualize the historical moment creatively.
 - **Formative Assessment**: